reactjs/react.dev/content/docs/conditional-rendering.md

 ### Inline If with Logical && Operator {#inline-if-with-logical--operator}

-You may [embed any expressions in JSX](/docs/introducing-jsx.html#embedding-expressions-in-jsx) by wrapping them in curly braces.
+You may [embed expressions in JSX](/docs/introducing-jsx.html#embedding-expressions-in-jsx) by wrapping them in curly braces.
 This includes the JavaScript logical `&&` operator.
 It can be handy for conditionally including an element:

 ```js{6-10}
 function Mailbox(props) {